Feds seize more than 16 tons of cocaine at Philadelphia terminal

 (CNN)Federal authorities seized about 16½ tons of cocaine Tuesday from a large ship at the Packer Marine Terminal in Philadelphia, prosecutors said.

 Members of the ship's crew were arrested and federally charged.
-The investigation is ongoing, said a tweet form US Attorney's Office for Eastern District of Pennsylvania.
+The investigation is ongoing, said a tweet form US Attorney's Office for the Eastern District of Pennsylvania.

 It's the largest seizure in the district's history, the office said.